g13013/broccoli-auto-generated/README.md

   files: [], // files glob filters, default to '["*"]'

   //other options

   srcDir: '', //directory inside the inputTree
   destDir: '', //directory where to output files

-  // Values is a hash containing values to be applied to template files or `template` option,
+  // values is a hash of values to be applied to template files or the
-  // a value can be a function that expects one argument which is the values hash
+  // `template` option, a value can be a function that expects the values hash as argument.
   values: {
     value1: 'any value',
     value2: function (values) {
       return values.value1;
     }
   }

-  licenseFile: 'path_to_license_file' // location of license file, relative to process.cwd, the content will be available to use in values.license
+  // location of license file, relative to process.cwd,
+  // the content will be available to use in values.license
+  licenseFile: 'path_to_license_file'
-  processor: function (template, values) {} //a custom template processor that will receive two arguments (template and values hash)
+  // a custom template processor that will receive two arguments (template, values)
+  processor: function (template, values) {}
 }
 ```

 #### Default values
-Unless you define `noDefaults` to `true`, `broccoli-auto-generated` reads by default the `package.json` file if found,
+Unless `noDefaults` is set to `true`, `broccoli-auto-generated` reads by default the `package.json` file if found,
 and some git info of the current project if the `.git` folder or file is found.

 ######List: